miaow2/netbox-config-diff/docs/secrets.md

 ```

 Script will find secrets with these roles attached to the device and use them as credentials.

+Also you can define secret role for desired privilege level in plugins variable `DEFAULT_DESIRED_PRIVILEGE_LEVEL_ROLE`
+ or can specify the desired privilege level itself in variable `DEFAULT_DESIRED_PRIVILEGE_LEVEL`.

 If something goes wrong, then credentials from `PLUGINS_CONFIG` will be used.